 DEATH OF THE TYPEWRITER?

-In 1986 The Times converted to 'direct input' and over the next year or two every major newspaper followed its lead.
+In 1986 The Times of London converted to 'direct input' and over the next year or two every major newspaper followed its lead.
 Quite suddenly journalists had to decide whether they would learn new technologies or accept early retirement.
 And so it was that by 1990 very few people were ever going to go out and buy a typewriter: they bought personal computers instead.

 Below right: The author working with his 1992 Macintosh PowerBook Duo 210 which was the first laptop light enough to be carried around comfortably all day in a reporter's shoulder bag (photo: Spring 1994).